Working With Me

 Hi, I’m Rachelle. (she/her)

-I live on the foggy coast in San Francisco, documenting weddings in Northern California and destinations around the world.
+I live on the foggy coast in San Francisco, documenting weddings in Northern California and occasionally in other parts of the world.
 I also hold space throughout the year for family documentary sessions.
-After over a decade as a wedding photographer, I’m still in awe of and grateful for the act of witnessing.
+I shoot digital + 35mm film, each with its own purpose and magic.
+For 12+ years, I’ve loved this work and feel eternally grateful for being invited into people’s lives.

 I drink hot water and hot coffee daily, regardless of the weather.
-I’m a single mother to a brazen teenager and partner to a Venezuelan artist.
-Home is my sanctuary, where I’m surrounded by piles of books and art made by friends.
+Home is my sanctuary, where I’m surrounded by plants, piles of books, and art made by friends.
 I'm an empath, a tender weirdo, and a big-hearted queer human.